TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-user-events.md

 I've run into this before with the full fat version of Visual Studio.
 To avoid the poor innocent developer being confused by other people's code, there's a feature that automatically steps over it.
 Now I have to figure out how to turn it off.
 I vaguely remember a boolean setting called "just my code" or similar but can't find anything like it in Visual Studio Code.

 Some googling finds the [Visual Studio Code equivalent](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_skipping-uninteresting-code).
 A `skipFiles` property in `launch.json` where you can provide glob patterns for source files to skip.
 My problem now is that I don't have a `launch.json` file.
-Launching is handled for me by the vitest plugin.
+Launching is handled for me by the Vitest plugin.

 Eventually I track down the answer in the [Vitest vscode github repo](https://github.com/search?q=repo%3Avitest-dev%2Fvscode%20debugexclude&type=code).
 The plugin has a [`debugExclude` setting](https://github.com/vitest-dev/vscode/blob/dd3e081a4c35ef183bd80a59ac54bf79a67eb3e3/README.md) which is copied to `skipFiles` in the launch settings.
 It's a per user setting in the Visual Studio Code `settings.json` which defaults to ignoring anything in node internals and modules.